 - 1/2 teaspoon kosher salt

-- Zest of 1 small or 1/2 large lemon
+- Zest of 1 small lemon

-- 1/2 cup, plus 1 tablespoon non-fat milk
+- 1/2 cup, plus 1 tablespoon nonfat milk or milk of choice

-- 1 egg
+- 1 large egg

-For the Crumb Streusel Topping
+For the Crumb Streusel Topping:

 - Preheat oven to 425 degrees F. Lightly coat an 8×8 inch pan with cooking spray, line with parchment paper, then coat once more.
 Set aside.

-- In small, separate bowl, whisk together the milk, egg, and applesauce.
+- In small, separate bowl, whisk together the milk, egg, and butter.
 Add to the flour and blueberry mixture.
 Stir by hand with a wooden spoon, just until combined.
 The batter will be very thick.
 Scrape into the prepared pan and spread into an even layer.